Antiz96/Linux-Desktop/WSL/Arch-Linux-WSL.md

 ### Setup Openssh to accept rsa keys

 The newest version of openssh included in Arch Linux (from openssh 8.8p1-1) doesn't accept some type of ssh keys judged too old/insecured.
-To correct that, you can either specify the type of key in your command like so : `ssh -oHostKeyAlgorithms=+ssh-rsa user@host` or create the following file :
+To correct that, you can either specify the type of key in your command like so : `ssh -oHostKeyAlgorithms=+ssh-rsa user@host` or add the following snippet in your ssh config file:

 ```
 vi ~/.ssh/config